Spaceflight before 1951: Aerobee

 First launched on 24 November 1947, the solid/liquid-fuel hybrid Aerobee quickly secured a reputation for reliability.
 With the development of these first generation purpose-built sounding rockets, the exploration of Earth's upper atmosphere and the nearest reaches of space began in earnest, a total of 46 Aerobee flights being launched through 1950.
 Aerobee flights measured the velocity and density of cosmic rays above 70 mi and made high altitude measurements of the Earth's magnetic field.
-Cameras mounted on Aerobee rockets returned the first high quality aerial photographs of sizeable regions of the Earth as well as large scale cloud formations.
+Cameras mounted on Aerobee rockets returned the first high quality photographs from space of sizeable regions of the Earth as well as large scale cloud formations.

 Viking

 Vikings 1 and 2, launched in 1949 from White Sands Missile Range in New Mexico, both suffered from premature engine cutoff due to turbine leaks, significantly reducing their maximum altitude.
-The improved Viking 3, launched 9 February 1950 reached 50 mi and could have gone higher.
+The improved Viking 3, launched on 9 February 1950, reached 50 mi and could have gone higher.
 However, after 34 seconds of accurately guided flight, the rocket veered westward and had to be destroyed by range safety.

 On 10 May 1950, Viking 4 was launched from a site in the Pacific Ocean between Jarvis Island and Christmas Island.
 The fourth Viking became the first sounding rocket ever launched from a sea-going vessel, the USS Norton Sound.
 This flight was perfect, reaching 106.4 mi, more than double that reached by the earlier Vikings.

-Viking 5, launched 21 November 1950, carried a vast array of radiation detectors.
+Viking 5, launched on 21 November 1950, carried a vast array of radiation detectors.
 The rocket also carried two movie cameras to take high altitude film of the Earth all the way to its peak height of 108 miles as well as Pirani gauges to measure air densities in the upper atmosphere.
-Viking 6, launched 11 December, underperformed, reaching a maximum altitude of 40 miles.
+Viking 6, launched on 11 December, underperformed, reaching a maximum altitude of 40 miles.